DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/known-issue/stl_crash.rst

     * txt => Text File
     * pcd => Point Cloud Model

-If any hotfixes and patches in the future fixed any of the files with this crash issue, they woulde be mentioned in the patch notes as well as this article.
+If any hotfixes and patches in the future fixed any of the files with this crash issue, they would be mentioned in the patch notes as well as this article.